 How Do I Secure My Apartment Doors and Windows?

 At SP Screens, we’re passionate about making people feel safe, secure and comfortable in their own home.
-To help you navigate your apartment’s security, we’ve put together a guide on how best to secure your doors and windows with security screens.
+To help you navigate your apartment’s security, we’ve put together a guide on how best to secure your apartment doors and windows with security screens.

 Which apartments are most at risk of break ins?